yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 --- abstract

 Misissued public-key certificates can prevent TLS clients from appropriately authenticating the TLS server.
-Several alternatives have been proposed to detect this situation and prevent a client from establishing a TLS session with a TLS end point authenticated with an illegitimate public-key certificate, but none is currently in wide use.
+Several alternatives have been proposed to detect this situation and prevent a client from establishing a TLS session with a TLS end point authenticated with an illegitimate public-key certificate.
+These mechanisms are either not widely deployed or limited to public web browing.

 This document proposes to extend TLS with opaque pinning tickets as a way to pin the server's identity.
 During an initial TLS session, the server provides an original encrypted pinning ticket.
 In subsequent TLS session establishment, upon receipt of the pinning ticket, the server proves its ability to decrypt the pinning ticket and thus the ownership of the pinning protection key.
 The client can now safely conclude that the TLS session is established with the same TLS server as the original TLS session.
 One of the important properties of this proposal is that no manual management actions are required.

 --- middle

 # Introduction

-The global PKI system relies on the trust of a CA issuing certificates.
-As aresult, a corrupted trusted CA may issue a certificate for any organization without the organization's approval (a misissued or "fake" certificate), and use the certificate to impersonate the organization.
-There are many attempts to resolve these weaknesses, including Certificate Transparency (CT) {{RFC6962}}, HTTP Public Key Pinning (HPKP) {{RFC7469}}, and TACK {{I-D.perrin-tls-tack}}.
-CT requires cooperation of a large portion of the hundreds of extant certificate authorities (CAs) before it can be used "for real", in enforcing mode.
-It is noted that the relevant industry forum (CA/Browser Forum) is indeed pushing for such extensive adoption.
-TACK has some similarities to the current proposal, but work on it seems to have stalled.  {{tack}}
-compares our proposal to TACK.

-HPKP is an IETF standard, but so far has proven hard to deploy.
-HPKP pins (fixes) a public key, one of the public keys listed in the certificate chain.
-As a result, HPKP needs to be coordinated with the certificate management process.
-Certificate management impacts HPKP and thus increases the probability of HPKP failures.
-This risk is made even higher given the fact that, even though work has been done at the ACME WG to automate certificate management, in many or even most cases, certificates are still managed manually.
-As a result, HPKP cannot be completely automated resulting in error-prone manual configuration.
-Such errors could prevent the web server from being accessed by some clients.
-In addition, HPKP uses a HTTP header which makes this solution HTTPS specific and not generic to TLS.
-On the other hand, the current document provides a solution that is independent of the server's certificate management and that can be entirely and easily automated. {{hpkp}}
-compares HPKP to the current draft in more detail.

-The ticket pinning proposal augments these mechanisms with a much easier to implement and deploy solution for server identity pinning, by reusing some of the ideas behind TLS session resumption.

 Ticket pinning is a second factor server authentication method and is not proposed as a substitute of the authentication method provided in